apmoore1/corenlp-docker/README.md

 If you want to run on port 9050 with timeout of 50000 milliseconds

 docker run -p 9050:9050 --rm mooreap/corenlp -port 9050 -timeout 50000

-Add the -it flag if you would like to see the log output from the server.